- 9.1.10.1. The

 MySQL 5.5 supports these Unicode character sets:

-support BMP
+ucs2 and utf8 support BMP

-characters. utf8mb4
+characters. utf8mb4,

-, and utf32
+utf16, and utf32 support

 BMP and supplementary characters.